agnoster/literapi/README.md

 ## Advanced Format

 Sometimes, literally matching the response just isn't powerful enough.
-For this reason, there are some extra tools that LiterAPI gives you.
+For this reason, there are some extra tools that LiterAPI gives you via [JSONExp][], a system for expressing JSON-matching patterns, inspired by Regular Expressions.

+See the [JSONExp Documentation][] for a more detailed description of how these patterns are parsed and matched.

 ### Variables